janbaykara/env-var/README.md

 ### accessors
 A property that exposes the built-in accessors that this module uses to parse and validate values.
-These work similarly to the *asString()* and other accessors exposed on the *variable* type documented below, however they accept a *String* as their first argument, e.g:
+These work similarly to the *asString()* and other accessors exposed on the *variable* type documented above, however they accept a *String* as their first argument, e.g:

 ```js